esm7/obsidian-vimrc-support/README.md

 Another version of the same functionality is **the `jsfile` Ex command**, which executes code from a file you give as a parameter, then appends another optional piece of code to it (e.g. in case you want to store several helper methods in a file and launch different ones as part of different commands).

-As above, the code running as part of `jsfile` has `editor: Editor` and `view: MarkdownView` arguments.
+As above, the code running as part of `jsfile` has the arguments `editor: Editor`, `view: MarkdownView` and `selection: EditorSelection`.

 Here's an example from my own `.obsidian.vimrc` that maps `]]` and `[[` to jump to the next/previous Markdown header: